• Home

 Big picture approach

 With Warsh at the podium following future FOMC meetings, the narrative is set to change.
-Trump has made it clear his nominee will be dovish, meaning the incoming chairman will likely have a more upbeat outlook.
+Trump has made it clear his nominee will be dovish, meaning the incoming chair will likely have a more upbeat outlook.

 Traditional communication approach

-Warsh isn’t flashy; he enjoys fuss-free fine dining while reading the newspaper and is often found on the sidelines of economic conferences rather than on stage.
+Warsh isn’t flashy; he enjoys fuss-free fine dining while reading the newspaper and is often found on the sidelines of economic conferences rather than onstage.
 Other candidates had secured a plethora of media interviews, but Warsh held back.

 Powell’s advice to his successor is to avoid politics as much as possible, and Warsh has made it clear he wants the Fed to rein in its public exposure (something sources told Fortune they’ll be only too happy to oblige).